 Chad Entinger is the Executive Director of Deaf Missions in Council Bluffs, IA www.deafmissions.com.
 Chad became deaf at the age of 16 months due to Spinal Meningitis.
 He was raised by Christian parents, Dennis and LuAnn Entinger, in Howard Lake, Minnesota.
 Chad attended elementary, middle, and junior high schools in the Howard Lake – Waverly Public School System.
 During his high school years, Chad went to the Minnesota State Academy for the Deaf (M.S.A.D.), graduating in 1993.
 He then enrolled at Gallaudet University in Washington, D.C., and graduated with a Bachelor of Arts degree in Elementary Education in 1997, and a Master of Arts degree in Deaf Education in 1999.
 From Fall 2003 to Spring 2006, Chad was an elementary teacher, elementary department chair, and football coach at the Minnesota State Academy for the Deaf.
 Prior to teaching at M.S.A.D., Chad worked at Deaf Missions in Council Bluffs, Iowa, from 1999 to 2003.
 Chad was ordained for Christian ministry work by the Howard Lake Christian Church on April 23, 2006.
 In June 2006, Chad returned to Deaf Missions and served as the Associate Director.
 He became the Executive Director in November 2007.
 Chad is married to Glory and have one daughter, Shekynah Ann, and three sons, Corban Peter, Davan Neal, and Jadon John.

-Marc is the Managing Director at Caribbean Christian Center for the Deaf, one of Deaf Child Hope International’s partners.
+Marc is Vice President at Caribbean Christian Center for the Deaf, one of Deaf Child Hope’s partners located in Jamaica.
 Marc has served with Caribbean Christian Center for the Deaf since 2004.

 Marlyn & Diane McClain